-CONTRACTOR NAME:

-CONTRACTOR ADDRESS:

-FEDERAL TAX ID #:

-Instructions: Please check the appropriate box ("^[I]") after one of the following roman numerals, and provide all the requested information.

-I. □ The contract was awarded to the lowest, responsible bidder after advertisement for sealed bids.
-The contract was awarded after a request for sealed bids was published in [newspaper] on [date]. [#] of sealed bids were received and opened.

-II. \Box The contractor was selected pursuant to a Request for Proposals.
+CONTRACTOR NAME: Welsbach Electric Corp. of L.I.
+CONTRACTOR ADDRESS: 300 Newtown Rd, Plainview, New York, 11803 FEDERAL TAX ID #: Instructions: Please check the appropriate box ("\sum") after one of the following roman numerals, and provide all the requested information.
+I. ☑ The contract was awarded to the lowest, responsible bidder after advertisement for sealed bids.
+The contract was awarded in Newsday & NYSCR, e-Procure [newspaper] on [date].
+The sealed bids were publicly opened on sealed bids were received and opened.
+March 21, 2023 [date].
+3 (Three) [#] of sealed bids were received and opened.
+II. □ The contractor was selected pursuant to a Request for Proposals.
 The Contract was entered into after a written request for proposals was issued on [date].
 Potential proposers were made aware of the availability of the RFP by advertisement in [newspaper], posting on industry websites, via email to interested parties and by publication on the County procurement website.
-Proposals were due on [date]. [state #] proposals were received and evaluated.
-The evaluation committee consisted of:

-(list # of persons on

-committee and their respective departments).
+Proposals were due on [date] [state #] proposals were received and evaluated.
+The evaluation committee consisted of: (list # of persons on committee and their respective departments).
 The proposals were scored and ranked.
 As a result of the scoring and ranking, the highest-ranking proposer was selected.

-III. □ This is a renewal, extension or amendment of an existing contract.

-The contract was originally executed by Nassau County on [date].
-This is a renewal or extension pursuant to the contract, or an amendment within the scope of the contract or RFP (copies of the relevant pages are attached).
-The original contract was entered into after procurement method, i.e., RFP, three proposals evaluated, etc.] Attach a copy of the most recent evaluation of the contractor's performance for any contract to be renewed or extended.
-If the contractor has not received a satisfactory evaluation, the department must explain why the contractor should nevertheless be permitted to continue to contract with the county.

-[describe